 We are here for you and want to make sure that you have all the tools you need on your Path to Wellness.
-The links provided for you here include trusted local mental health partners as well as national agencies that provide mental health resources you may need.
+The links provided for you here include trusted mental health partners as well as other local and national agencies that provide mental health, housing, and employment resources you may need on your journey to mental health & wellness.
 PLEASE NOTE: Emergency Services are NOT AVAILABLE through this website.

 OLCDC works to build the community’s social and economic infrastructure by helping families become self-reliant, healthy and successful.
 Our program serves as the hub for social service support in the Cities of Opa-locka, Miami Gardens, and North Miami, where we work in collaboration of a group of social service agencies comprised of over 40 service providers.
 We provide care coordination, emergency assistance relief, job placement, family therapy, workshops and more.